PennyLaneAI/qml/whatisqml.rst

 we run our algorithms on—for example, the success of modern-day deep learning with neural networks is enabled by parallel GPU clusters.

-Quantum machine learning extends the pool of hardware for machine learning by an entirely new type of computing device --- the quantum computer.
-Information processing with quantum computers underlies substantially different laws of physics, namely quantum theory.
+**Quantum machine learning extends the pool of hardware for machine learning by an entirely new type of computing device --- the quantum computer.** Information processing with quantum computers relies on substantially different laws of physics, namely quantum theory.

 Near-term quantum devices